hynek/svcs/docs/integrations/pyramid.md

 ```

 ::: {caution}
-These functions only works from within an **active** Pyramid request.
+These functions only works from within **active** Pyramid requests.
 :::